humdynsys/humdynsys/README.md

-- 👋 Hi, I’m @myDEMI-APP
+- 👋 Hi, I’m @HumDynSys

-- 👀 I’m interested in helping you get grounded and focus using the simplicity of journaling...
+- 👀 I’m interested in helping people solve their problems using solid business and technology.

-- 💞️ This application allows you to log
-   [D}iet, [E]xercise, [M]indfulness, and [I]nteractions happen any moment of the day...

-- 🌱 All data collected is yours to keep.